 ENVIRONS |

-The station has seven entrances/exits:
+The station has ten entrances/exits:

 See the Environs page of our guide to King's Cross Mainline Station for details of the forecourt.